shashank1487/gif-ted/README.md

 The code is customized to run in browsers, mobiles and tablets aka its responsive.

+Infinite scrolling is implemented to retrieve the next 10 documents unless otherwise there are no documents left.

 The gif's can be played and paused using a gif player react component.
 Also the gif's are automatically paused when they go out of the view port area.

+## Technologies

+React and Bootstrap for development and jest and enzyme for testing.

+## Steps to run
+1. Run "npm install" to download and install the dependencies required by the application.
+2. Run "npm run start" to run the application.
+The application will be started at port 3000.
+3. Enter the search term in the textbox provided and hit the search button.
+4. 10 gif's will be displayed in three columns and more can be loaded on scrolling.
+5. Click on the gif icon to play the gif and click again on the same gif to stop the gif.
+6. The gif's will be automatically stopped once they go out of the view port area.
+7. Run "npm run test" to run the unit test cases.

 ## Available Scripts